sailxjx/sailxjx.github.com/colorfull/README.md

 ===

-A fullscreen color picker, inspired by the guy named Jony Ive.
+A fullscreen color animation, inspired by the guy named Jony Ive.
+Maybe someday I'll change it to a useful color picker.

 [Some Jokes](http://jonyiveredesignsthings.tumblr.com/)